YaroslavHavrylovych/dsa/readme.md

 `haskell_run.sh` - build and run for all Haskell files.

-`clean.sh` - для очистки директорії збірки
+`clean.sh` - clean the output directory.

 Each script can have a single parameter which acts as a filter: